Onward Brass Band: Short history

 When Barbarin died in 1969, clarinetist Louis Cottrell Jr. (godson of Manny Perez), took over the band's leadership.
 This group included several members from the preceding band as well as other fine jazz players such as Freddie Kohlman, Teddy Riley, Jack Willis and Waldren “Frog” Joseph.
 They are heard on two additional recordings (1974 and 1978).
 Cottrell died in 1978.
 With that, leadership of the Onward Brass Band passed to snare-drummer Placide Adams who headed the band for the following quarter century, taking over the leadership designated to him by Louis.
 During that time, the band continued to make yearly appearances at the annual New Orleans Jazz and Heritage Festival (It was pictured on the Miller Beer Jazzfest program in 2001.)
 Appearances waned due to Placide's ailing health, but occasional private performances continued.
 At the time of Adams’ death in 2003, plans were being made for the Onward's first recording session in 25 years.
 Those plans have now come to fruition as a result of the efforts of snare-drummer Kurt Nicewander, a member of the Onward Brass Band for 14 years and entrusted by Adams with the responsibility of ensuring that the Onward's rich heritage be kept alive.
 Accordingly, he assembled a stellar group of musicians, a few of whom had prior experience with the band, to make this recording.

-Nicewander has definite plans for the band.
-“My intentions,” he says, “are not to start something new, but to just insure that Onward and its tradition continues into the twenty-first century, a new era, preserving the spirit of this historic New Orleans band.
-The band appeared at the 2010 and 2011 French Quarter Festival, the 2010 New Orleans Jazz and Heritage Festival, and the New Orleans Jazz National Historic Park.